warner/petmail/docs/build.md

 Developers working on petmail may modify the sources and restart their node without needing to copy or install anything.

-The `python setup.py build-dep` command can be used to install a copy of these dependencies in a local virtual environment named `./deps-venv`.
+The `python setup.py build_deps` command can be used to install a copy of these dependencies in a local virtual environment named `./deps-venv`.
 `./bin/petmail` will include the venv's site-packages in `sys.path`, before the system site-packages directory (so the venv will override anything on the